Krag–Jørgensen: In the Caribbean and Latin America

 In the early 20th century, the United States also distributed the Krag to some Caribbean countries in which US forces intervened.
 These included Haiti, where they equipped the Gendarmerie d'Haïti (newly founded in 1915) with surplus Krags.
 A 1919 letter to the Marine Commandant from the First Provisional Brigade in Port-au-Prince noted: "...[A]bout 2,000 bandits infest the hills...
 I don't believe that in all Haiti there are more than 400 to 500 rifles, if that many.
 They are very short of ammunition..
 They use our ammunition and the Krag by tying a piece of goatskin on string around the base of the cartridge."

 The 1916-1924 American occupation of the Dominican Republic resulted in a small flow of Krags to that country.
 The Guardia Nacional Dominicana issued the received Krag rifles, though the rifles broke down quickly when issued to unfamiliar Dominican troops, and spare parts were hard to obtain.
-The discovery of Krag bullets in victims' bodies in the 1937 Parsley Massacre was taken by US observers as evidence of the government's involvement in the killings.
+The discovery of Krag bullets in victims' bodies in the 1937 Parsley massacre was taken by US observers as evidence of the government's involvement in the killings.
 At the start of World War II, the Dominican government had 1,860 Krags on-hand, supplementing their over 2,000 Spanish Mausers.

 In Nicaragua, to support the government of Adolfo Díaz, the American government provided Krags to the newly formed Guardia Nacional in 1925.
+Selling them an additional 3,000 rifles in 1927.
 In 1961, Cuban militias were still fielding some Krag-Jørgensons during the Bay of Pigs invasion.